cesar-rgon/desktop-app-installer/README.md

 #### 5.2 Add new application to a category.
 Modify or delete an existing one
 To add an application to be installed follow next steps:

-1. Edit [applicationList.ubuntu][applicationList.ubuntu] or [applicationList.debian][applicationList.debian] file and add a new line with the next syntax:
+1. Edit [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian] or [applicationList.linuxmint][applicationList.linuxmint] file and add a new line with the next syntax:

 | 1st column - Category (*)  | 2nd column - Application Name (*) | Other columns (Packages) |
 | -------------------------- | --------------------------------- | ------------------------ |